 Fill in the details below based on the instructions above for the “Critical Step Statement”

-Author name, Step : (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Yonas Redae, Step 4.8: Applying motivation can be difficult with multiple mice and two brushes may be necessary.
+Additionally, the administrator must identify mice that struggle or excel to appropriately adjust intensity.

 Section – Results